w3f/Grants-Program/MPT.md

 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.

-Short term: Private markets support to tokenize SMEs shares and create private ETFs/portfolio Long term: become the go-to platform powered by Substrate and Polkadot for private companies and digital private markets.
+We are committed to developing a secure, compliant, and user-friendly infrastructure that has the potential to revolutionize the way that private markets are financed and operated.

+In the short term, we plan to develop more features and products for our tokenization layer.
+In addition to primary and secondary issuance of assets, we will enable the creation of ETFs-like and portfolios of assets in private markets accessible to all investor classes.

-- build a primary and secondary issuance platform to connect private and institutional investors to SMEs wanting to expand and grow in emerging markets where financial infrastructure are lacking
+On more practical terms, we are also embracing a new project for a primary and secondary issuance platform to connect private and institutional investors to growing SMEs wanting to expand in emerging markets, where financial infrastructure is lacking.
+Finally, we will further advance our KYC/KYB/AML capabilities to provide on-chain verified info, as well as exploring the best route to integrate *oracles* for on and off chain data verification.

-- oracles offline and online
-- onchain KYV/KYB/AML/KYT?!
-- wallet/custodial/wallet to be controlled by advisors only on permissioned tokens vs non custodial? (it must be custodial at least for the infra provider)
--
+In the long term, we aim to become the go-to parachain for alternative finance products, private companies, and digital private markets in the *Polkadot* environment.

 ## Additional Information :heavy_plus_sign: